instead-hub/instead/doc/stead3_en.md

 	return "I don't want to go back", false

-If you use the function 'p'/'pn'/'pr', then just returnthe status of a transaction with the final 'return', as shown in the example above.
+If you use the function 'p'/'pn'/'pr', then just return the status of a transaction with the final 'return', as shown in the example above.

 __Important!__